kiansweeney11/ca4015-assignment-1/_sources/README.md

 jupyter-book build ca4015-assignment-1
 ```

-We run this from outside the directory where the source code comes from.
+We run this from just outside the directory where the source code comes from.
 Then inside the directory we run the command to build the pages:
 ```
 ghp-import -n -p -f _build/html
 ```

+### Links
-Here is a link to my jupyter [book](https://kiansweeney11.github.io/ca4015-assignment-1/introduction.html)
+- Here is a link to my jupyter [book](https://kiansweeney11.github.io/ca4015-assignment-1/introduction.html)
+- Link to github repo https://github.com/kiansweeney11/ca4015-assignment-1